 Writing helped me to realize what I was doing wrong all these years.
 That’s why I salute you writing and thank you for everything you have done for me.
 Now that I’m not being forced to write, it’s now fun and something I’m trying to turn into a career.
 Who would have had thought, I would be trying to turn one of my worst weaknesses and something I struggled with the most in my life into a career now?

-When I write now, It’s not with my fingers on a computer or a pen in a book.
+When I write now, It’s not with my fingers on a computer or a pencil in a book.
 I’m writing with my heart.
 I’m giving you and writing everything I have.
 Because I have wasted far too much time not giving life everything I have.
 Who knows if my writing will even help people, maybe it won’t but at least I can say I tried.
 But there’s also that possibility I could help one kid, or who knows maybe even hundreds or thousands of kids.
 Stay tuned, I’m only getting started.